2637309949/bulrush-addition/README.md

 	DB:        "test",
 	Name:      "user",
 	Reflector: &User{},
-	BanHook:   true,     // all hook never to added to router, should by hand })
+	AutoHook:   true,     // all hook never to added to router, should by hand })

 // RegisterUser inject function